 Per NOAA’s National Hurricane Operations Plan, the JTWC has that suffix reserved for the other "A" ocean basin: the Arabian Sea in the northern Indian Ocean.

 Four times daily at 2 a.m./p.m. and 8 a.m./p.m.
-Eastern daylight time, the NHC produces a five-day Tropical Weather Outlook showing potential areas of future tropical development in the Atlantic and Eastern Pacific.
+EDT, the NHC produces a seven-day Tropical Weather Outlook showing potential areas of future tropical development in the Atlantic and Eastern Pacific.
 Not all of these areas are tagged as invest storms, however.

 In fact, just because a system is deemed an invest doesn’t necessarily mean it is likely to develop into a tropical depression or tropical storm.
 It’s just the NHC’s way of obtaining more information on areas it is watching in the Atlantic and Eastern Pacific.